Doubly isogenous curves of genus two with a rational action of $D_6$

 \section{Simultaneous isogeny correspondences}

-In this section we describe an algorithm for provably finding all simultaneous isogeny correspondences between families of elliptic curves.
-We have implemented it in Magma and put our code in a GitHub repository \cite{DoublyIsogenousRepo}.
-As discussed in Section~\ref{ss:isogenycorrespondences}, it is straightforward to search for isogenies of small degree using modular polynomials, but this approach cannot determine whether there exist additional isogeny correspondences coming from higher degree isogenies.
+In this section we describe an algorithm for finding all simultaneous isogeny correspondences between families of elliptic curves.
+More precisely, working over a number field $k$, let $E^{(1)},E^{(2)}, E^{(3)}, E^{(4)}$ be elliptic curves over $\bA^1$.
+The algorithm will output all simultaneous isogeny correspondences between $(E^{(1)},E^{(2)})$ and $(E^{(3)},E^{(4)})$ (recall Definition~\ref{D:simultaneousisogeny}).
+We have implemented the algorithm in Magma and put our code in a GitHub repository \cite{DoublyIsogenousRepo}.